What is fitness?

 What are the benefits of fitness?

-biking.
-Children and teens who are fit may have more energy and better focus at
+Fitness helps you feel better and have more energy for work and leisure time.
+You'll feel more able to do things like playing with your kids, gardening, dancing, or biking.
+Children and teens who are fit may have more energy and better focus at school.

 When you stay active and fit, you burn more calories, even when you're at rest.
 Being fit lets you do more physical activity.
 And it lets you exercise harder without as much work.
 It can also help you manage your weight.

 Being more fit also can help you to sleep better, handle stress better, and keep your mind sharp.

 How much physical activity do you need for health-related fitness?

 Experts say your goal should be one, or a combination, of these:

-on the other 4 days take a 15-minute walk.
+- Take a half-hour walk 3 days a week.
+On the other 4 days take a 15-minute walk.

 - Take a 45-minute walk every other day.

 - Run for 25 minutes 3 times a week.

 - Run for 15 minutes 5 times a week.

-Children need more activity.
-Encourage your child (ages 6 to 17) to do moderate to vigorous activity at least 1 hour every day.
+Children as young as preschool age need activity.
+Encourage your child (age 6 to 17) to do moderate to vigorous activity at least 1 hour every day.